-New Minimum Energy Efficiency Standards (MEES) for domestic buildings come into effect in England & Wales from 1st April 2018.
-After this date, landlords will be unable to sign a new lease, renew a lease or extend a lease unless the building either achieves an EPC rating of at least E or a permitable exemption is registered.
+the new Minimum Energy Efficiency Standards (MEES) for domestic buildings are now in effect throughout England & Wales.
+Landlords are now unable to sign a new lease, renew a lease or extend a lease unless the building either achieves an EPC rating of at least E or a permitable exemption is registered.
 From 1st April 2020 it will be unlawful to continue to let a domestic property which has legally required an EPC without an EPC rating of at least an E unless a permitable exemption is registered.

 Here at Rowleys Commercial Energy Assessments Limited we can help you comply with these regulations.
 Taking action now will help to protect both the value of your asset and your future rental income.
 We have a five step plan for all landlords to help minimise your costs:

 - Baseline EPC - Have all your flats, apartments and houses surveyed by a reputable assessor with specialist additional insurance and have EPCs (at least in draft) produced that represent them all in their current state.
 This will help to identify properties that might be at risk now or in the future giving you a baseline for your portfolio no matter what its size.

 - Lodge Good EPCs - Decide the minimum standard you want to achieve for your portfolio.
 You can then get the EPCs that achieve this rating lodged on the National Register.
 Under the current rules, they will then be valid for the next ten years.

 - Obtain Refurbishment Reports - For the remaining properties, obtain expert advice and modelling to find the most cost-effective ways of getting these up to standard.
 There are often cheaper and less disruptive ways of improving the building and increasing its EPC rating than making the minimum improvements suggested on the EPC.
 We provide this service in the form of a EPC Refurbishment Report which explains your current position and provides possible improvements you could make to meet the MEES.